kdl-org/kdl/draft-marchan-kdl2.md

 In other words, the final line specifies the whitespace prefix that will be removed from all other lines.

+Whitespace-only lines (that is, lines containing only literal whitespace characters, not including whitespace escapes like `\t`) always represent empty lines in the string value, regardless of what whitespace they contain (if any).
+They do not have to start with the same whitespace prefix that other lines do; all characters on the line are ignored.

 Multi-line Strings that do not immediately start with a Newline and whose final `"""` is not preceeded by optional whitespace and a Newline are illegal.
 This also means that `"""` may not be used for a single-line String (e.g.